-Section Through 3D
+Utilities Section Through 3D...

-- Click OK to accept a grid size of 1 - Position the cursor above the dam in-line with the Z-axis and click and drag vertically downwards to define a slice section right through the centre of the dam.
-A group named Slice 1 will be created in the 🔀 Treeview. - In the Treeview select double-click the Contour option, ensure the Display on slice(s) option is selected and click OK
+- For ease of selection, change the Grid size to be 2.0 and click OK. - Position the cursor above the dam in-line with the Z-axis and click and drag vertically downwards to define a slice section right through the centre of the dam.
+A group named Slice 1 will be created in the 🔯 Treeview. - In the I Treeview select double-click the Contour option, ensure the Display on slice(s) option is selected and click OK

-We the Dynamic rotate button to rotate the model around to the view shown.
+Use the Dynamic rotate button to rotate the model around to the view shown.